gokulcm09/SPSTT/README.md

 # To do :

-1. backend
-2. Contect form backend
+1. Contect form backend
-4. Finalizing project
+2. Finalizing project
-5. Testing
+3. Testing